latam-tech-office/2016-forum/README.md

     ```

-REMEMBER: This installation provisions all the applications, create all the necessary projects inside <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift Container Platform</a> and setup all the data in each applicatin.
-Hence, it might take aproximadelly 50 minutes to get it done.
+<b>REMEMBER:</b> This installation provisions all the applications, create all the necessary projects inside <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift Container Platform</a> and setup all the data in each applicatin.
+Hence, it might take approximately <u><b>50 minutes</b></u> to get it done.

 There is a chance that some installation might fail.
 In that case, you might want to rerun the whole installer again, or you can always install each application individually.
 For example, let's suppose that I want to install just CloudForms and Ansible Tower: